Sharp spectroscopic fingerprints of disorder in an incompressible magnetic state: Discussion

 The spectacular spectroscopic signatures of disorder we observe in the $m\!=\!1/3$ plateau phase are not unique to KCSO.
-Additional measurements of the sister compound $\rm Rb_2Co (SeO_3)_2$ (See SI Sec.~\ref{sec:si:exp}E) reveal similar satellite modes.
-Notably, the 2.5\% vacancy density extracted in this work appears below the detection limit of laboratory diffraction and microscopy techniques commonly used in the routine structural characterization of quantum materials.
-By combining the physics of an incompressible magnetization plateau state with the high sensitivity of magneto-optical measurements, we demonstrate a viable route to bridge this technological gap.
+Additional measurements of the sister compound $\rm Rb_2Co (SeO_3)_2$ (see Supplementary Sec.
+I E) reveal similar satellite modes.
+Notably, the 2.3(8)\% vacancy concentration extracted in this work appears below the detection limit of laboratory diffraction and microscopy techniques commonly used in the routine structural characterization of quantum materials.
+In the UUD phase, this density of vacancies does not jeopardize the original magnetic ground state, unlike other systems where the true ground state of the system may be concealed by disorder effects \cite{pustogow2020, itou2023, freedman2010site}.
+Further studies are needed to elucidate if and how the gapless phases of KCSO, such as the V- and Y- phases (and their supersolid counterparts) are affected by the disorder we uncovered.

+By combining the physics of an incompressible magnetization plateau state with the high sensitivity of magneto-optical measurements, we demonstrate a viable route to probe disorder in magnetic insulators.
 This approach not only provides quantitative insights into the amount of disorder, but also informs about its mechanistic origin.
 Given that magnetization plateaus are a common occurrence in frustrated and quantum magnets, and that magneto-optical techniques are becoming more accessible in laboratories worldwide, our method has the potential to accelerate the search for and validation of emergent magnetic states, such as QSLs.